tashajeske/Numerical-Analysis/Software Manual/PowerM.md

 **Input:**  The input is a symmetric positive definite matrix of size n x n (A), an initial guess at the eigenvector of size n (v0), a tolerance, and maximum number of iterations.

-**Output:** The algorithm returns the largest in absolute value of the eigenvalues.
+**Output:** The algorithm prints the time it takes to run and then returns the largest in absolute value of the eigenvalues.

 **Example:**